Leapfrog Competitors with Your Content Marketing Mission Statement

 Who is your core audience?

 Map the process of a reader becoming a subscriber, a subscriber becoming a customer, and the customer becoming a repeat customer.

-What content do you offer that helps move people forward towards a purchase?
+What content do you offer that helps move people forward toward a purchase?

-First, gather together what you know today about readers of your content from analytics:
+First, gather together everything you know about your content consumers from analytics:

 - Which topics gain the most attention in blogs, emails, and videos?